AMC And ‘The Walking Dead’ Bring Good News To Shareholders

 “When you’re in the business of selling subscribers a service and you want them to connect at a price and you want them to stay and continue to re-up every month, if it’s not supported by a bundled IP or telephony product, especially, the five AMC Networks channels are a wise choice to include,” Josh Sapan said.

-There does indeed seem to be a growing loyal audience for AMC shows like The Walking Dead, Fear The Walking Dead, Better Call Saul and Halt and Catch Fire.
+There does indeed seem to be a growing loyal audience for AMC shows like The Walking Dead, Fear The Walking Dead, Better Call Saul, and Halt and Catch Fire.
 But it is unclear at this time just how AMC intends to expand its viewer base with new shows this year and over the next 16 months.

 [Featured Image by John Sciulli/Getty Images for AMC]